Livability Initiative

 Discovery

-Discovery consisted of a review of existing materials, a quick audit of top regional and national non-profit websites, and stakeholder interviews with the founder, Bill Sweeney, and other key members of the team.
-It quickly became apparent that Bill’s vision and drive set the tone, but that the whole team was invigorated and unified by the desire to make the world a more universally livable and welcoming place.
+It quickly became apparent that the founder’s vision and drive set the tone, but that the whole team was invigorated and unified by the desire to make the world a more universally livable and welcoming place.

 Approach